polarlabs/osquery-rust/osquery-rust/README.md

+This crate facilitates the development of osquery plugins in Rust by providing the bindings.
+Osquery communicates with its plugins via an interface based on Apache Thrift.
+So, to put it simply, `osquery-rust` is a wrapper around that interface and turns it into a powerful API.

-This project provides the bindings to osquery for Rust.
-It's still in its early stages.
-However, its continuously improved.
+The crate is still in its early stages.
+However, it already works and got some traction in the beginning of 2024.

 Feel free to create an issue on Github if you are missing something or experience bugs.

-Osquery and its plugins communicate via an interface based on Apache Thrift.
-So, `osquery-rust` is a wrapper around that interface and turns it into a powerful API.

 # Tools